 - A "closed" system is one in which we invent the primary building axioms and building blocks of that system.
 All of them.
-We make the rules. - Examples are language, and mathematics. - Within a closed system, you can do proofs with certainty, since the boundaries of the system are defined by us, and so are known. - However, there's a big proviso here.
-The very appreciation that we HAVE proved something, is and must always remain a fuzzy squishy "light bulb feeling" inside our own brain, and THAT will always remain only indicative of validity by all the "proof's in the pudding" arguments I've given before.
+We make the rules. - Examples are language, and mathematics. - Within a closed system, you can do proofs, since the boundaries of the system are defined by us, and so are known. - However, there's a big proviso here.
+The very appreciation that you HAVE proved something, is and must always remain - a felt sense "light bulb feeling" inside your own brain, and THAT will always remain only indicative of validity by all the "proof's in the pudding" arguments I've given before.
 It's not "provable" as an absolute certainty of infallibility.
 Nature gave us reasoning, but it's not a no-effort guarantee of infallibility.

-But REALITY is NOT defined by us, it is OBSERVED by us, and we have to DISCOVER as much of it as we can, and to try on, to test, the rules that govern it.
+But REALITY is NOT defined by us, it is OBSERVED by us, and we have to DISCOVER as much of it as we can, and to try on, to test out, rules that govern it.

-- ... by observation, not by dogmatic fiat. - And so "proofs" are usually not possible. - I've been teaching these ideas for 34 years... - And now, here in May 2020, I've just come to a March 2020 interview of mathematical physicist Roger Penrose, commenting on something I'd not studied before: Godel's Incompleteness Theorem, and realize that these ideas I've been presenting are the essence of his central Incompleteness Theorem
+- ... by observation, not by dogmatic fiat. - And so final "proofs" are usually not possible. - I'd been teaching these ideas for 34 years... - And then in May 2020, I come to a March 2020 interview of mathematical physicist Roger Penrose, commenting on something I'd not studied before: Godel's Incompleteness Theorem, and realized that these ideas I've been presenting are the essence of his central Incompleteness Theorem